UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 in a text is replace by the letter 13 away from it (imagine the alphabet as a circle, so it wraps around).

-Add a python module named ``rot13.py`` to your student folder.
+Add a python module named ``rot13.py`` to the session03 dir in your student dir.
 This module should provide at least one function called ``rot13`` that takes any amount of text and returns that same text encrypted by ROT13.

 This function should preserve whitespace, punctuation and capitalization.